awsdocs/aws-lambda-developer-guide/doc_source/invoking-lambda-function.md

 You can invoke a Lambda function over HTTPS\.
 You can do this by defining a custom REST API endpoint using Amazon API Gateway\.
 You map individual API operations, such as `GET` and `PUT`, to specific Lambda functions\.
 When you send an HTTPS request to the API endpoint, the Amazon API Gateway service invokes the corresponding Lambda function\.

 For more information, see [Make Synchronous Calls to Lambda Functions](https://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started.html)\.
-For an example use case, see [Using AWS Lambda with Amazon API Gateway \(On\-Demand Over HTTPS\)](with-on-demand-https.md)\.
+For an example use case, see [Using AWS Lambda with Amazon API Gateway](with-on-demand-https.md)\.

 Error handling for a given event source depends on how Lambda is invoked\.
 Amazon API Gateway is configured to invoke a Lambda function synchronously\.
 For more information on how errors are retried, see [AWS Lambda Retry Behavior](retries-on-errors.md)\.